Spiritual-Entanglement/rumc-snsg/Revelation/07-TheVisionToTheChurches.md

   - each church has a heavenly rep
   - yet the messages address the members directly

-the vision
+### The Vision
-- Each message uses some part of earlier of Christ.
+- Each message uses some part of earlier vision of Christ.
   - Consider your situation and your church's situation in relationship to Christ
     - NOT to the world
 	Ex:      The world view  |  In relation to Christ